 Victoria Qualls Atkins is thrilled to join the ranks of Chorale des Amis as its new Executive Director!
 Having served as Director of Choirs for 13 years at L.J.
 Alleman Fine Arts Magnet Academy in Lafayette, LA, Mrs. Atkins is excited to start a new chapter as a Homeschooling Mom and Youth Choir Director.
-As an educator, Mrs. Atkins focuses her instruction on healthy vocal practices and intense passion for both Choral and Solo singing, and on developing Personal Integrity within her students.
+As an educator, Mrs. Atkins focuses her instruction on healthy vocal practices, an intense passion for both Choral and Solo singing, and on developing Personal Integrity within her students.

 Under her direction, LJA choirs consistently earned Superior ratings at both District and State Music Performance Assessments.
 LJA choral ensembles have also performed with the Acadiana Symphony Orchestra and the Lafayette Concert Band multiple times, and were selected as a featured choir at the Louisiana ACDA State Conference in 2012.
 In 2014, Mrs. Atkins was honored to be named Middle School Teacher of the Year by the Lafayette Education Foundation.

 Mrs. Atkins holds a Bachelor of Vocal Music Education from the University of Louisiana at Lafayette, where she studied choral conducting with Dr. James Haygood, and voice with Mr. Shawn Roy.
 She has conducted Honor Choirs and judged Assessments throughout Louisiana, and is also a Cantor at St. Pius X, and St. Basil Catholic Churches.
 Professional organizations include the American Choral Directors’ Association, Louisiana Music Educators’ Association, and National Association for Music Educators.
-Mrs. Atkins lives a life of joy in Lafayette with her husband, Ken, their twins, Vance and Cecilia, and their Pound Puppy, Jean.
+Mrs. Atkins lives a life of joy in Youngsville with her husband, Ken, their twins, Vance and Cecilia, and their Pound Puppy, Jean.

 HOLLY GREFE, ARTISTIC DIRECTOR